 The class also took first place at the regional competition in 2017; second in 2013, 2014, 2015, and 2019, and third in 2016.

 Employment: Our graduates have taken jobs with a wide range of national, multi-national and Montana-based organizations.
 Just in the past five years, our alumni have hired on with well-known businesses including KPMG (accounting ’19), BlackRock (finance ’18), Amazon (management ’15), and R/GA Tokyo (marketing ’15).
-Based on the Career Destinations self-survey, 94% of undergraduates and 100% of our MPAc graduates reported full or part-time employment or continuing education following graduation.
+Based on the 2019 Career Destinations self-survey, over 91% of undergraduates and 100% of our MPAc graduates reported full or part-time employment or continuing education following graduation.

 Most affordable accounting masters program: Our program made the AccountingEdu.org list of the most affordable 2018-2019 master's degrees in accounting for the state of Montana.
 The rankings focused on value to the student, according to the organization’s website.
 To make its rankings, AccountingEdu.org compiled information on both public and private schools in each state that achieved a first-time pass rate better than the national average and had the best cost per credit hour in a semester hour system.
 From there, it examined other features and benefits to students such as paid internships, curriculum, job placement assistance, study abroad options and more. http://www.montana.edu/news/17988/